 Yes, we take an offering as a part of our Sunday service, and a portion of what is collected goes toward our monthly Outreach Offering to support a partner organization or special project.
 The rest of the money collected goes toward the Congregation’s operating budget.
 You may place a contribution in the basket if you like, but there is no obligation to do so.

 What do people wear when they come to services?

-The clothes people wear are as diverse as our members — wear what makes you feel comfortable!
-Some people will be a little more formal, some will dress casually, and some will be wearing their jeans and t-shirts.
-Kids can also come as they are — unless they love dressing up, play clothes are fine, as our kids activities can be pretty hands-on.
+Everyone is encouraged to wear what makes them feel comfortable!
+Some people will be a bit more formal, some will dress casually, and some will be wearing shorts or jeans and t-shirt.
+Kids can also come as they are — unless they love dressing up, play clothes are fine, as our kid’s activities can be pretty hands-on!

 Is anyone going to pressure me?

 Absolutely not!
-Many people prefer to visit quietly before they get more involved.
-When you are ready, stop by our welcome table where we can answer your questions or help you find out what programs or events you might be interested in.
-Greeters, ushers, coffee hosts, and staff can also be of assistance — we all enjoy meeting our visitors.
+Many people prefer to visit quietly before they get more involved with the USSB.
+When you are ready, stop by our Welcome Table where we can answer your questions or help you find out what programs or events you might be interested in.
+Greeters, ushers, coffee hosts, and staff can also be of assistance — we all enjoy meeting our visitors!